Gopher (Winnie the Pooh): Creation

 Gopher was the only character in the original shorts that was an original character and not based on a character from the A.A.
-Milne books, a fact he notes in his first appearance when he says "I'm not in the book, you know?!"
+Milne books, a fact he notes in his first appearance when he says "I'm not in the book, but I'm at your service!"
 Instead, he was initially developed by Disney as a replacement for Piglet, although it was ultimately decided to keep Piglet involved in the stories as well as use Gopher.
 Apparently, the proposed character of Gopher was thought to have a more "folksy, all-American, grass-roots image" than Piglet.
 While American audiences loved the character, British audiences were less pleased.

 Like most Winnie-the-Pooh characters, Gopher is named after his own species.

 Gopher is also known for his unique voice characterization.
 He tends to whistle his consonants, particularly his S's.
 This is lampshaded in his debut; when Pooh mimics Gopher while asking for honey, Gopher tells Pooh he should do something about the speech impediment he himself has, before handing him the honey.

 Personality

-Gopher has a fairly brash, bolshie personality, with a tendency to talk in circles.
+Gopher has a fairly brash personality, with a tendency to talk in circles.
 Though presenting himself as a helpful handyman, he often rambles, dodges questions, and gives bad advice which usually leads to misunderstandings resulting in others becoming annoyed and refusing his service or vice versa.
 He is rarely seen outside of his burrow so not much is known about him socially.
 He is also quite easily offended, repeatedly storming off to his burrow and comedically falling down his mine shafts in these instances.
 Though short-tempered, he is shown to be a very skilled, hard worker, especially in his mine shafts (tunnels) and spends most of his time tediously working on them.
 He is also genuinely resourceful at times and shown to have a surprisingly tender and thoughtful side, such as when he remembers how his Grandpappy's forgotten lifelong dream of building an above-ground-underground city, and takes this project upon himself to please his Grandpappy.
 Despite his low social life, when Gopher does make an appearance he is constantly running at the mouth; with his trademark speech impediment of whistling out his sibilant consonants.